SeldonIO/seldon-core/docs/wrappers/python.md

  * You can add any required initialization inside the class init method.

 ## requirements.txt
 Populate a requirements.txt with any software dependencies your code requires.
 These will be installled via pip when creating the image.
+You can instead provide a setup.py if you prefer.

 ## .s2i/environment